GeoscienceAustralia/ptha/ptha_access/README.md

 ### ***Viewing the locations of hazard points and source zones***

-It is possible to view the hazard points from an interactive map in R.
+It is possible to view the hazard points from an interactive map in R. Note however that similar information is provided in the csv and shapefiles above, and for many users it will be easier to view those files using GIS and/or a spreadsheet application.

-To view the source-zones and hazard points on an interactive map, start R in the same directory that the [hazard_points_plot.R](hazard_points_plot.R) file resides in, and do:
+To view the source-zones and hazard points on an interactive map in R, start R in the same directory that the [hazard_points_plot.R](hazard_points_plot.R) file resides in, and do:

 ```r
 source('hazard_points_plot.R')
 ```
 The should open a map in your web browser, containing all unit sources and hazard points.
-The latter include DART buoy locations, and a set of points on the GA250 national bathymetry grid for Australia (because this is a grid, it contains some points around neighbouring countries as well).

-The first time you run this code it will download a range of datasets to your machine.
-This might take a minute or more, depending on your internet connection.
+The first time you run this code it will download several datasets to your machine for use in the map.
+These will be placed in the DATA and SOURCE_ZONES folders.
+The download might take a minute or more, depending on your internet connection.
 Future runs will read the data from your machine, so should be faster.

 ![hazardpoints1](figure/hazard_point_viewer_screenshot1.png)